 I often buy rainbow chard because it’s so pretty, and then I don’t know what to do with it.
 This is why I researched a bit and came up with this curry recipe as a simple and delicious solution.
 It’s seasoned just with immune-boosting ginger, turmeric and garlic, and some mustard seeds, but feel free to add some other spices that you like (maybe cumin or coriander) at the beginning of the cooking process.
 You can of course also vary the quantities of the vegetable ingredients, or add more vegetable broth to turn it into more of a (lentil) soup.
 In any case it will be a nice and healthy meal for a cold autumn night.

-- One piece of ginger, about 2 cm
+- One piece of ginger, about 2 cm (or one inch)

 - Two cloves of garlic

 - About three or four large leaves of rainbow chard (or regular swiss chard)